-- 4.14 In applying the SLC test, CCCS will evaluate the competitive situationprospects for competition in the future with and without the merger situation.
-The competitive situation without the merger is referred to as the "counterfactual".
-The SLC test will be applied prospectively, that is, future competition will be assessed with and without the merger. - 4.15 The counterfactual is an analytical tool used to determine whether the merger gives rise to a SLC.
-Typically, where the substantive assessment is conducted prior to the completion of the merger situation or shortly thereafter, Tthe relevant counterfactual is forward looking.
+- 4.14 In applying the SLC test, CCCS will evaluate the competitive situation with and without the merger situation.
+The competitive situation without the merger is referred to as the "counterfactual". - 4.15 The counterfactual is an analytical tool used to determine whether the merger gives rise to a SLC.
+Typically, where the substantive assessment is conducted prior to the completion of the merger situation or shortly thereafter, the relevant counterfactual is forward looking.
 The description of the counterfactual is affected by the extent to which events or circumstances and their consequences are foreseeable.
 A counterfactual should not involve a violation of competition law.
-For example, if the state of the market pre-merger involves a price fixing and/or market sharing cartel, this would not be an appropriate counterfactual as competition in such a situation would have been artificially reduced due to the anti-competitive activity.
-The relevant counterfactual is forward looking.
-Since the counterfactual may be either more or less competitive than the prevailing conditions of competition, the selection of the appropriate counterfactual may increase or reduce the prospects of a SLC.

-4.16 In most cases, the best guide to the appropriate counterfactual will be prevailing conditions of competition, as this may provide a reliable indicator of future competition without the merger.
-However, in some cases, status quo may not always be the appropriate counterfactual.
+For example, if the state of the market pre-merger involves a price fixing and/or market sharing cartel, this would not be an appropriate counterfactual as competitive activity.
+Since the counterfactual may be either more or less competitive than the prevailing conditions of competition, the selection of the appropriate counterfactual may increase or reduce the prospects of a SLC. - 4.16 In most cases, the best guide to the appropriate counterfactual will be prevailing conditions of competition, as this may provide a reliable indicator of future competition without the merger.
+However, in some cases, status quo may not be the appropriate counterfactual.
 CCCS may need to take into account likely and imminent changes in the structure of competition in order to reflect as accurately as possible the nature of rivalry without the merger.
 For example, in cases where one of the parties is genuinely failing, pre-merger conditions of competition might not prevail even if the merger were prohibited as the failing party may exit the market in the event that the merger does not occur.
 In such cases, the counterfactual might need to be adjusted to reflect the likely failure of one of the parties and the resulting loss of rivalry.
 This is generally known as the failing firm defence.